bevyengine/rfcs/rfcs/12-primitive-shapes.md

 ```
 ### 2D Geometry Types

-These types only exist in 2d space: their dimensions and location are only defined in `x` and `y` unlike their 3d counterparts.
-These types are suffixed with "2d" to disambiguate from the 3d types in user code, guide users to using 3d types by default, and remove the need for name-spacing the 2d and 3d types when used in the same scope.
+These types exist in 2d space: their dimensions and location are only defined in `x` and `y` unlike their 3d counterparts.
+Types that are present in both 2d and 3d space are suffixed with "2d" to disambiguate from the 3d types in user code.
+Types that only exist in 2d space have no "2d" suffix.

 ```rust
 struct Point2d(Vec2)